 Assets be equal to Liabilities?
 That would mean the company has nothing of its

 own.
-Thats right.
-All the “investment” made in the company to buy assets (like
+That's correct!
+All the “investments” made in the company to buy assets (like

-land, furniture, machines) is made by the owners and is a liability to the
+land, furniture, machines) is made by the owners.
+The owners are a liability to the

-company.
-If the company would want to shut down, it would need to sell all the
+If a company were to shut down, it would need to sell all the

 assets and pay back all the liabilities (including profits) to the owners,